Video Link: https://vimeo.com/291645322

-The chemicals are known to be a major source of indoor air pollution as well, as they are emitted from many household goods, including not only flooring but also furniture, upholstery, mattresses and wall coverings.
+The chemicals are known to be a significant source of indoor air pollution as well, as they are emitted from many household goods, including not only flooring but also furniture, upholstery, mattresses, and wall coverings.

 Phthalates have even been detected in infant formula and baby food, likely because they migrated from the packaging materials, and premature babies get a particularly rough start due to the high concentrations of phthalates they’re exposed to in the plastic medical equipment used during neonatal intensive care.

 With each plastic tube that a newborn is hooked up to, the rate of phthalate exposure increases.

 And for those premature infants who spend weeks and months in the neonatal intensive care unit, the exposure levels can be extraordinary.

 EHHI found that male children exposed to phthalates through medical procedures are most at risk of suffering health effects, which include excessive inflammation.

 Inflammation is known to trigger some diseases in premature babies, including a chronic lung disorder known as bronchopulmonary dysplasia and necrotizing enterocolitis, a severe intestinal condition.